-Candidates will give a Handbook to their Cooperating Teacher - Mentors before your visit.
-Be sure that both the teacher candidate and Cooperating Teacher - Mentor have their handbook with them for the Orientation Meeting.
-Take a business card with you and attach it to the Cooperating Teacher - Mentors Handbook.
+Candidates will give a Handbook to their Cooperating Mentor Teachers before your visit.
+Be sure that both the Candidate and Cooperating Mentor Teacher have their handbooks with them for the Orientation Meeting.
+Take a business card with you and attach it to the Cooperating Mentor Teacher's Handbook.

-- Emphasize collaborative relationship among mentor teacher, candidate and faculty. - Facilitate a discussion of the Mentor's goals for the student teaching experience and the Candidate's goals.
-Discuss ways to meet these goals, acceptable approaches to coaching, frequency and timing of coaching, and ways of providing and receiving feedback. - Emphasize importance of being in communication with college faculty and/or field experience officer. - Help the mentor understand the relationship between the Positive Impact on Student Learning Project and the State's requirements for recommendation for residency certification
+- Emphasize collaborative relationship among Mentor Teacher, Candidate and College Faculty. - Facilitate a discussion of the Mentor's goals for the student teaching experience and the Candidate's goals.
+Discuss ways to meet these goals, acceptable approaches to coaching, frequency and timing of coaching, and ways of providing and receiving feedback. - Emphasize important role of the Mentor in helping the Candidate continue to develop effective classroom management skills - Reach agreements about regular discussions concerning the Candidate's goals, progress and areas that need improvement. - Emphasize importance of being in communication with College Faculty and/or Field Experience Officer. - Help the Mentor understand her/his role in regards to the Teacher Performance Assessment (TPA).

 Go over the quarter schedule.
 Start and end dates for the Teacher Candidate, as well as finding out their building schedule, school holidays and any other days off.
-Also check about days that it is not possible to visit like field trips or other district in service days.
+Also check about days that it is not possible to visit, such as field trips or other district in-service days.
 Teacher Candidates will be there from the beginning of the school year for 10 weeks.
 (This will be different for each school district).